Acute enteritis with sepsis: Laboratory Identification

 Colony Morphology

-• The growth observed on the anaerobic blood agar plate after 48 hours incubation (see upper photograph), revealed a spreading colony.
+• The growth observed on the anaerobic blood agar plate after 48 hours incubation (see upper image), revealed a spreading colony.

-• The spreading nature of the colony is better observed in the close-in photograph (lower).
+• The spreading nature of the colony is better observed in the lower image.

 • No growth was observed on subcultures incubated aerobically indicating that this isolate is truly an anaerobe (although aerotolerance studies would be needed for confirmation).